Nuitka/Nuitka-website/posts/nuitka-release-068.rst

 -  Pylint cleanup also foreign code like ``oset`` and ``odict``.

--  In preparation of deprecating the alternative, ``--plugin-enable`` has become the only form used in documentation and tests.
+-  In preparation of deprecating the alternative, ``--enable-plugin`` has become the only form used in documentation and tests.

 -  Avoid numeric pylint symbols more often.